leodeslf/leaf/prebuild/engg/oop/design_patterns.md

 ### Structural Patterns

-Structural patterns are concern with how classes and objects are **composed** to form larger structures while keeping these structures flexible and efficient, easing the design by identifying a simple way to realize *relationships among entities*.
+Structural patterns are concerned with how classes and objects are **composed** to form larger structures while keeping these structures flexible and efficient, easing the design by identifying a simple way to realize *relationships among entities*.
 This kind of pattern is particularly useful for making independently developed class libraries work together.

 In practice: